uniflow-kt/uniflow-kt/README.md

-# Uniflow 🦄- Simple Unidirectionnel Data Flow for Android & Kotlin, using Kotlin coroutines and open to functional programming
+# Uniflow 🦄- Simple Unidirectional Data Flow for Android & Kotlin, using Kotlin coroutines and open to functional programming

 ## Setup

-#### Current version is `0.9.4`
+#### Current version is `0.9.5`

 Choose one of the following dependency: